 In this article, we cover the most common noises and what they mean.
 The cause of many of these sounds can easily be fixed by yourself at home, but it’s highly recommended that you call a plumber or a technician to take care of any repairs for you.
-Our technicians at Clover Services are available 24/7, so feel free to call us for maintenance, repairs or installations.
+Our technicians at Clover Contracting are available 24/7, so feel free to call us for maintenance, repairs or installations.

 What does banging and clanging from my sump pump mean?

 If you’ve had your sump pump for some time now and you’re hearing banging coming from it, there isn’t too much need to worry.
 While your sump pump is loud, the cause of it is simply just that the pump has too much room to shift around.

 The sump pump noise can easily be fixed by securing the discharge pipe in its place.
 Ideally, a technician should be doing this, since there is a chance that the banging is coming from much deeper in.

 However, if you’re handy enough, using 12 gauge wire to secure the pipes will work just fine.

 If your sump pump is loud and the sound seems to be more of a clanging, the cause is quite similar.